markteicher/Adaptive_Test_Orchestration/README.md

 ## 🎯 Purpose and Scope

-ATO is **not**:
-- an exploit framework
+ATO is not an exploit framework.
-- an attack toolkit
+ATO is not an attack toolkit.
-- an autonomous “AI hacking agent”
+ATO is not an autonomous “AI hacking agent”.

-ATO **is** a validation harness.
+ATO is a **validation system**.

-It is used to answer a single question:
+Its role is to answer a single, practical question:

-> Does this automation still work when it is treated like real software that must meet enterprise engineering and QA standards?
+> Does this automated workflow still function when it must behave like real software operating inside a real enterprise?

-Failures under these constraints are expected outcomes, not errors.
+If automation fails under these conditions, that failure is not an error.
+It is the result.

 ---